The addition of cumin, coriander, and cinnamon herald Moroccan flavors from spices that are probably already hanging out in the spice cabinet.

 1 teaspoon ground cinnamon

-Stir in the spices: cumin, coriander, cinnamon, salt, and pepper.
-Let cook until fragrant—about 1 minute—before adding in reserved butternut squash, vegetable broth, canned tomatoes, and lentils.
+Stir in the garlic, cumin, coriander, cinnamon, salt, and pepper.
+Cook for 1 minute, or until the garlic and spices are fragrant.
+Stir in the butternut squash, broth, tomatoes, and lentils.

 Cooking Tip: Ground cinnamon isn't just for desserts.
 Consider adding it to stews and chilis for a touch of earthiness.